GroundationP/university_bento/README.md

 -> Chance of Admit: Probability of admission (out of 1)

-The dataset was normalized, and the model was trained using Random Forest with hyperparameter tuning via grid search.
+The dataset was normalized and the model was trained using Random Forest with hyperparameter tuning via grid search.
 The main focus is on leveraging BentoML as a deployment solution for the machine learning model, with the goal of deploying it to a cloud platform like AWS.

 #### Step 1 - Create env